GEEPERs: Principal Stratification using Principal Scores and Stacked Estimating Equations: GEEPERS

 \subsection{Building Intuition: Covariate Ignorability}

-We begin by introducing an assumption that we term ``Covariate Ignorability,'' or CI.
-It is a slightly weaker version of \citet{jiangDing2021}'s ``auxiliary independence'' assumption. \begin{ass}[Covariate Ignorability] \end{ass} i.e. $Y_C$ is mean-independent of $\bxs$ conditional on $\st$.
+We begin by introducing an assumption that we term ``Covariate Independence'' (CI).
+It is a slightly weaker version of \citet{jiangDing2021}'s ``auxiliary independence'' assumption. \begin{ass}[Covariate Independence] \end{ass} i.e., $Y_C$ is mean-independent of $\bxs$ conditional on $\st$.
 Under CI, covariates are not informative of the mean of $Y_C$ within principal strata.
 As stated above, CI will rarely be plausible.
-However, in some circumstances researchers can identify a subset of observed covariates that satisfy CI, and use those covariates in estimation.
+However, in some circumstances, researchers can identify a subset of observed covariates that satisfy CI and use those covariates in estimation.

 It turns out that under strong monotonicity, randomization, and CI, and given a set of principal scores, the two principal effects $\eff0$ and $\eff1$ can be estimated by a simple OLS regression.
-To see how, we'll derive the estimating equations for $\muc0$, $\muc1$, $\mut0$, and $\mut1$, and show that they are equivalent to estimating equations for a model fit by OLS.
+To see how we'll derive the estimating equations for $\muc0$, $\muc1$, $\mut0$, and $\mut1$, and show that they are equivalent to estimating equations for a model fit by OLS.
 The details of the calculations and the proofs are in the appendix.

-The argument stems from a set of expressions for expectations, summarized in the following lemma: \begin{lemma} Let Then under Assumptions \ref{ass:sm}, \ref{ass:rand}, \ref{ass:vps}, and \ref{ass:ci}, $\EE[\Psi_i]=\bm{0}$. \end{lemma}
+The argument stems from a set of expressions for expectations, summarized in the following lemma: \begin{lemma} Let Then under Assumptions~\ref{ass:sm},~\ref{ass:rand},~\ref{ass:vps}, and~\ref{ass:ci}, $\EE[\Psi_i]=\bm{0}$. \end{lemma}

-Lemma \ref{lemma:expectation} implies a set of estimating equations $\sum_{i=1}^n\tilde{\Psi}_i=\bm{0}$.
+Lemma~\ref{lemma:expectation} implies a set of estimating equations $\sum_{i=1}^n\tilde{\Psi}_i=\bm{0}$.

-Now, the estimating equations $\sum_i\tilde{\Psi}_i=\bm{0}$ are algebraically equivalent to the estimating equations for a particular OLS fit, after some transformations, the most important of which follows.
-Let
+Now, the estimating equations $\sum_i\tilde{\Psi}_i=\bm{0}$ are algebraically equivalent to the estimating equations for a particular OLS fit, after some transformations.
+Most importantly, let